Wild vs. Stars Prediction & Picks - November 12

 Wild Splits and Trends

-- In the one game this season the Wild recorded just one goal, they lost.
+- This season the Wild registered only one goal in one game and they lost that matchup.

-- Minnesota has taken three points from the four games this season when it scored a pair of goals (1-2-1 record).
+- When Minnesota has scored exactly two goals this season, they've earned three points (1-2-1 record).

-- The Wild have scored three or more goals in nine games (4-4-1, nine points).
+- The Wild have scored at least three goals nine times, earning nine points from those matchups (4-4-1).

-- In the four games when Minnesota has scored a lone power-play goal, it registered four points after finishing 2-2-0.
+- Minnesota has scored a single power-play goal in four games this season and has recorded four points from those matchups.

-- In the eight games this season in which it has outshot its opponent, Minnesota is 4-3-1 (nine points).
+- When it outshoots its opponent this season, Minnesota has posted a record of 4-3-1 (nine points).

 - The Wild's opponents have had more shots in six games.
-The Wild went 1-4-1 in those contests (three points).
+The Wild finished 1-4-1 in those contests (three points).

 Team Stats Comparison